mamonu/mamonulabs.github.io/_posts/2019-12-29-What-you-leave-behind.md

 [Muffwiggler](https://www.muffwiggler.com/forum/)

-If not for Mike ,there wouldnt be such an explosion of boutique modular as we have now.
+If not for Mike ,there wouldnt be such an explosion of boutique modular instruments like the one we are lucky to have now.

 <img src="https://github.com/FracModular/fracmodular.github.io/raw/master/assets/img/2474_mikemcgrathmuffwigglerwide.jpg">

 [This](https://www.muffwiggler.com/forum/viewtopic.php?f=10&t=216474) thread I think is a testament on how many lives he has touched.
 His passing was a great shock and many people felt the loss of a friend.

-As well as the feelings for the person who created the forum that most synthfreaks call home...for a bit after his passing everyone was worried on what is going to the forum.
-I mean during Christmas the site went down!
-Thankfully the site now is in good hands.
-With a lot of work throughout Christmas from his brother who now deals with the board admin stuff and a [Patreon](https://www.patreon.com/muffwiggler_forums/) setup for donations for hosting costs etc its fair to say the existance of Muffwiggler forums is assured.
+The forum now is in good hands.
+With a lot of work throughout Christmas from his brother who now deals with the board admin stuff and a [Patreon](https://www.patreon.com/muffwiggler_forums/) setup for donations for hosting costs etc its fair to say the existance of Muffwiggler forums is assured so Mike's legacy will live on.